OCA/stock-logistics-transport/stock_shipment_management/README.rst

 This module allows you to manage your transport.

-A shipment plan (consignment) represent a kind of "contract" with your carrier and contain the goods consigned together.
-It will show you show you transit status of your deliveries or reception, help you monitor your goods in transit and provide an easy way of dealing the the dates of departure and arrival.
+A shipment plan (consignment) represents a kind of "contract" with your carrier and contains the goods consigned together.
+It will show you the transit status of your deliveries or receptions, help you monitor your goods in transit and provide an easy way of dealing with the dates of departure and arrival.

 Configuration
 =============